 This is a great example of using outside-the-box thinking to turn a serious social problem into something more positive and encouraging.

-534 clicks in 62 w
+Research: 613 clicks in 168 w

 Concept: Mapo Bridge